chodongsuk/2016-03-25-DBHSParser/README.md

 # DBHSParser
 This repository is Dongbaek highschool board parser.
-Use Jericho Library for board html source.
+Use Jericho Library for parse board html source.

 You should apply jericho 3.3 (in /app/src/libs/) for bbs parsing

+I recommend to use 'for' grammar for repeat html tag.

 Copyright (C) 2015 Gyeongrok Kim <devkgl1005@gmail.com> Everyone can consult this source code.